ArtskydJ/music-room-site/README.md

 - [x] on `'upload' (ih1)` emit `'uploaded' (ih2, ih3)`
 - [x] hang out in #webtorrent chatroom

+###mock server

+- [ ] pings all users and say 'hey new song!', and gives them the song id
+- [ ] it is, in the meanwhile, hosting a thing on a different port that is seeding 3 songs, and 2 album art pics

 ###other

 - [x] add tests for sox-stream, add good docs